Jolimont Yard: Rationalisation

 The track rationalisation itself cost $40 million with 53 operating lines between Flinders Street and Richmond were reduced to just 12.
 The number of points was also reduced, from 164 to 48 and 1 in 9 and 1 in 15 points were used to permit higher speeds.
 New lower profile masts were installed to support the overhead wiring, and a new electrical substation erected to supply power to the trains.
 The main area of new track was between Flinders Street Station, Richmond Junction and the City Loop portals.

 Piling works and crash walls for Federation Square were done by October 1998.
 The deck was completed by mid-1999, with building works atop of it commencing in August 1999.
 The removal of other buildings along Batman Avenue was carried out at this time, including the Metrol train control facility.
 Opened at the time of the City Loop opening in 1981, it was moved to a temporary location pending the replacement of the elderly technology with a new system.

 The Exhibition Street Extension was also built, connecting the CBD to Batman Avenue and Swan Street, permitting the closure of Batman Avenue for Federation Square and Birrarung Marr.
 Tolled as part of the CityLink project, it was opened in 1998 and carries trams and four lanes of traffic.
 In June 1999 tram route 70 was rerouted from Swan Street to a new section of reserved track running between the Tennis Centre and the remaining railway lines, entering the CBD via the Exhibition Street Extension rather than Batman Avenue.
-A new footbridge from the Multi Purpose Stadium to the MCG Great Southern Stand concourse was built, and existing footbridge from the MCG Pontsford Stand to Scotch Oval was rebuilt and widened.
+A new footbridge from the Multi Purpose Stadium to the MCG Great Southern Stand concourse was built, and the existing footbridge from the MCG Pontsford Stand to Scotch Oval was rebuilt and widened.

-As part of the 2006 Commonwealth Games the 525-metre long William Barak footbridge was built east–west from Birrarung Marr to Yarra Park.Stated in 2005 and opened in 2006.
+As part of the 2006 Commonwealth Games the 525-metre long William Barak footbridge was built east–west from Birrarung Marr to Yarra Park.
+Construction started in 2005 and it was opened in 2006.